HelloThereMatey/mag_sputter_tool/auto_control/docs/SOP_new.md

 ## 🎓 Load-Lock Practice Procedure

-⚠️ **Important:** The load-lock can be difficult to master initially. **Practice with the chamber vented and door open** until confident you can operate it blind (door closed, at vacuum).
+⚠️ **Important:** The load-lock sample loading prcoedure can be difficult to master initially.
+The sample stage can fall off the load-lock arm during loading if not done well.
+This necessitates venting main chamber.
+To avoid this eventuality, **Practice with the chamber vented and door open** until confident you can operate it when your view is retricted to the small windows with door closed, at vacuum.

 **If sample stage is dropped inside chamber during attempted load-lock use, the chamber must be vented to retrieve it!**